-pgBackRest can perform backups on a standby instead of the master.
+pgBackRest can perform backups on a standby instead of the primary.
 Standby backups require the db-standby host to be configured and the backup-standby option enabled.
+If more than one standby is configured then the first running standby found will be used for the backup.